Angelmmiguel/angel.kiwi/blog/why-dinosaur-is-running-my-javascript-code.md

 category: dev
 date: 2022-07-04
 updated: 2022-07-04
+background: linear-gradient(135deg, rgba(6,4,36,1) 0%, rgba(47,95,150,1) 35%, rgba(117,0,255,1) 100%);
 picture: /static/images/blog/deno-header.webp
 pictureBy: Deno
 pictureUrl: https://deno.land
 ---

 [Deno](https://deno.land/) is a simple, modern and secure runtime for JavaScript, [TypeScript](https://www.typescriptlang.org/), and [WebAssembly](https://webassembly.org/).
 In other words, it is a way to run JS, TS, and WASM code outside the browser.
 This concept may sound familiar to you due to the well-known [NodeJS](https://nodejs.org/).

 So, why use a different runtime having NodeJS around?